 Generally, cereals are high carbohydrate foods which people on the keto diet would avoid.
 There are some good options of cereals for people on the ketogenic diet.
+You know how to counter a high carboyhdrate count in cereal?
+Counter it with some dietary fiber.

-For instance, a 3/4-cup serving of Honey Nut or Chocolate Cheerios has 22 grams of carbs, while a 1-cup serving of whole wheat mini-biscuits or bran flakes with raisins has 40 to 45 grams, depending on the brand.
+For instance, a 3/4-cup serving of Honey Nut or Chocolate Cheerios has 22 grams of carbs, while a 1-cup serving of whole wheat mini-biscuits or bran flakes with raisins has 40 to 45 grams, depending on the brand. these are loaded full of sugar and carbs.

 In reality, most keto diet starters won’t understand most of this.